 Declining Confidence in America's Public Schools

 Just 34 percent of Americans say they have faith in the public school system, an all-time low.
-Many of them say budget troubles are to blame, but they also think better teach
+Many of them say budget troubles are to blame, but they also think better teachers would fix the problem.

 Life's a Breach